Family-run vineyard in Niagara County harvesting grapes and fun this season

-Long Cliff Vineyard and Winery, located on 3617 Lower Mountain Road in Sanborn, is halfway through their harvest season and all is well.
+SANBORN, N.Y.
+(WIVB) — Long Cliff Vineyard and Winery, located on 3617 Lower Mountain Road in Sanborn, is halfway through its harvest season and all is well.

 They grow six varieties of grapes and are currently working on fermenting the Pinot Noir grapes.